Everyone is Searching

 - Fill out your business information and then confirm it

 - Begin the Verification process.

 Pro Tip: Google has started to include phone, email and Google Analytics verification, simplifying the process for business owners.

 Get the Basics Right

-Claiming and verifying your GMB listing is the very first step, because some people don’t even do that.
-Since Google wants to make sure that users find what they’re looking for, it’s essential that GMB listing is accurate with up to date information.
+Claiming and verifying your Google Business Profile listing is the very first step.
+And you wouldn’t believe how some business owners don’t even do that!
+Since Google wants to make sure that users find what they’re looking for, it’s essential that GBP listing is accurate with up-to-date information.

-So what information is required for an optimized GMB page?
+So what information is required for an optimized GBP page?

 NAP (Name, Address, Phone Number)